The Last Temptation of Motown: A Conversation with Soul Survivor Otis Williams

 What was the process of choosing the songs?

 They’re all favorites of mine.
 Those are songs that I always listen to.
 Sam, Ed, Bruno Mars, John Mayer — they’re great artists, so it made it easy for me to decide the songs to go alongside the three originals.
 I didn’t just want the album to be a cover job, because we’ve done that before.
 The originals gave it a new flavor, rather than the same-old-same-old that we’ve done on [1995’s] For Lovers Only, which was a cover job, and [1967’s] The Temptations in a Mellow Mood.
-We’ve done those kind of albums before, but this one is pretty, pretty good.
+We’ve done those kinds of albums before, but this one is pretty, pretty good.

 How has recording changed from your first sessions at Motown’s Hitsville Studio A back in Detroit?